-At Mevorah Law Offices LLC, we have over 200 years of combined experience representing victims of accidents involving truck equipment failure and/or poor maintenance in Chicago and throughout Illinois.
+At Mevorah & Giglio Law Offices, we have over 200 years of combined experience representing victims of accidents involving truck equipment failure and/or poor maintenance in Chicago and throughout Illinois.
 Our award-winning attorneys have a strong track record securing full compensation against even well-funded adversaries such as the big trucking companies.
 We understand what it takes to show negligence in such cases, and we put our experience to work to provide the skilled representation our clients deserve.

 We are highly acclaimed not only for our skill and experience, but for our unwavering commitment to our clients and down to earth approach.
 Our lawyers are honest, compassionate, responsive and approachable.
 We keep extended evening and weekend hours for your convenience, have 4 locations to serve you, and we respond quickly to all client inquiries.
 In addition, we take all personal injury cases on a contingency basis; so you only pay attorney fees if we win your case.

 Common Types of Truck Equipment Failure